stella-teu/musical-keys-game/README.md

 ## Next Steps
 - **Timer Mode** – Add a time limit to increase the challenge and speed up the sequence.
 - **Music Integration** – Allow players to play along with real songs using the keys.
+- **Add Media Queries** - Make CSS look better for bigger or smaller screens.